HealthLinkBC File #43, July 2013

 - Wear gloves when gardening, and wash your hands afterwards.

-- People who are pregnant or have a weak immune system, and are concerned about the quality of the water in their community should consult with their doctor about whether they should be treating their drinking water or using bottled water.
+- Women who are pregnant or people who have a weak immune system, and are concerned about the quality of the water in their community should consult with their health care provider about whether they should be treating their drinking water or using bottled water.

-Just like other family members, your pet cat can pass disease on to you.
-Most infected cats do not appear sick.
-The cat's feces contain the parasite for only two weeks after the cat is infected.
+Your pet cat can pass disease on to you.
+Most cats infected with toxoplasmosis do not appear sick.
+The cat's feces contain the parasite for only 2 weeks after the cat is infected.
 However, the feces themselves may remain infectious for over a year.

 Cats are not likely to be infected if they have been raised indoors, never caught and eaten mice or birds, and never been fed raw meat.
 A stray or unfamiliar cat that appears sick should not be handled.
 Report the cat to the SPCA or to the humane society.